 Fruit Acid Causes the Dead Skin to Peel Off

-The Baby Foot Company began selling their foot peel in Japan in 1995.
+The Baby Foot Company began selling its foot peel in Japan in 1995.
 The peel worked primarily through a chemical called pyroligneous acid.
-In 2008 this chemical was replaced by fruit acids which are gentler to the skin as well as offering a higher peeling effect.
+In 2008 this chemical was replaced by fruit acids that are gentler to the skin as well as offering a higher peeling effect.

 Why Is a Peel Necessary?

 The Baby Foot website explains that using a peel is the ideal way to remove the dead layers of skin.
 This is because using an abrasive method such as a pumice stone leaves the skin ragged and causes rough dry patches, and even if done every day, can’t compare with the results of this peel.
 Instead, the Baby Foot Peel uses fruit acid that “penetrates into the layers of dead skin cells and breaks down the desmosomes which hold the layers together.”